4 Things Your Knees Say About Your Health

-In order to prevent this disease from worsening, it’s important that you do not do excessive or repetitive movements.
+In order to prevent this disease from worsening, it’s important that you don’t do excessive or repetitive movements.

-Some reasons that could lead to developing this condition are:
+Some characteristics that could lead to developing this condition are:

-- Age: Osteoarthritis frequently presents in middle aged individuals and it can affect the elderly.
+- Age: Osteoarthritis frequently affects middle-aged individuals.
+It can also affect the elderly.

 - Heredity: Along with hereditary characteristics, you’ll also notice arched legs and touching knees.